 Keene State College has an anthology film of its own playing starting Sunday April 7, titled "The ABC’s of Death."
 It’s what they like to call a "high-concept movie," with 26 different directors assigned a different letter of the alphabet to work with to try and scare the living daylights out of you.

 Non-horror anthologies, however, prove a harder sell.
 If you’re into watching hippos dancing around in tutus to classical music, you could check out "Fantasia" (1940), even though composer Amilcare Ponchielli is probably still rolling over in his grave.
-At the very least, the movie proves that the notion of pairing classical pieces with a number of animated shorts can have drastically differing results.

 Of course, when you have different filmmakers directing each separate story, the potential for even more of a mixed bag is even higher.